Creon (king of Thebes): First Regency

-When rancorous Alcmena arrived to Thebes, she declared that she would not marry Amphitryon until he avenged her brothers, who had died during the war between Mycenae and Taphos.
+When rancorous Alcmena arrived at Thebes, she declared that she would not marry Amphitryon until he avenged her brothers, who had died during the war between Mycenae and Taphos.
 Amphitryon then, wishing to marry her but lacking resources for the campaign, asked Creon to assist him.

 Cadmean Fox

 And so the rule of Creon, in accordance with the Theban curriculum, began with tribulation.
 For as soon as he came to power, the wrath of Dionysus was upon the city in the shape of a fox that was fated never to be caught.
 To this fox (known sometimes as the Cadmean Fox) the Thebans each month exposed one child in an attempt to prevent the beast from carrying off many others.

 So, when Amphitryon asked Creon for help, he replied he would join the expedition against Taphos if Amphitryon would rid the country of the plague that was ravaging it.
-Amphitryon then, not being able to cope with the un-get-at-able fox, obtained from Cephalus the dog that his wife Procris had received from Minos, which was fated to catch whatever it pursued.
+Amphitryon then, not being able to cope with the uncatchable fox, obtained from Cephalus the dog that his wife Procris had received from Minos, which was fated to catch whatever it pursued.
 And although the dilemma that arose when the two animals confronted each other was of such nature that it required the intervention of Zeus, the problem was nevertheless solved when the god turned both beasts into stone; and so Creon aided Amphitryon and, when the war was over, Alcmena married her fiancé.